San7o/Brenta-Engine/README.md

 All instructions to build the demo game are in [BUILD](./docs/BUILD.md), there are also instructions on how to [build unit tests](./tests/README.md) and how to [build examples](./examples/README.md).

-<h1 align=center> Contributing </h1>

-Even if this is not an advanced graphics engine, it provides many opportunities for you to practice and improve your programming skills.
-You can look at the current issues to get an idea of where the engine is going and where it needs help.
-As the engine grows, help from contributors will be essential to keep the project alive.

-Check out [CONTRIBUTING](./docs/CONTRIBUTING.md) for information on how to contribute.

 The engine is licensed under [MIT](./LICENSE) license.